tomatyss/notter/docs/note-linking.md

 ```

 Where "Note Title" is the exact title of the note you want to link to.
 The link will work in both Markdown (`.md`) and plain text (`.txt`) files.
 When you type `[[` in the editor, Notter automatically inserts the closing `]]` and shows a dropdown of existing note titles to speed up linking.
+Use the arrow keys or your mouse to select a suggestion, and the chosen title will be inserted between the brackets.

 ### Examples